 Apart from that, if you have SIBO symptoms like bloating, stomach aches and diarrhea, chances are that you’re not feeling like eating too much anyway.
 Which would lead to weight loss.

 A way to get rid of bacteria in your digestive system is antibiotics (click for my article about probiotics and antibiotics).
-Too bad though, this kills all your bacteria and is not always a 100% effective.
+Too bad though, this kills all your bacteria and is not always 100% effective.
 Making it a bad idea, unless strictly necessary.

-So we’re gonna have to deal with the SIBO a more natural way.
+So we’re gonna have to deal with the SIBO in a more natural way.
 Remember though, if you have physical complaints that are worrying you, always consult your doctor!
 The information I’m providing is not specific to your personal situation.